-To do this, first plant the garden and then start assigning chores for your child to help in its maintenance.
+To do this, plant the garden and start assigning chores for your child to help maintain it.

-This can include things like pulling weeds, watering, and of course, the eventual harvest.
-You also want to select vegetables that will be ready at around the same time.
+This can include things like pulling weeds, watering, and the eventual harvest.
+You also want to select vegetables that will be ready around the same time.
 For instance, some good fall harvest vegetables might include the following:

 This can help to teach them about giving and the differences between simply giving a gift and giving a gift that you’ve worked hard on and put your heart into making.

 Teaching your child not only to appreciate others but to do so in a tangible way is a good lesson, and there’s an easy way to go about it.

 Get a few craft items, such as construction paper, poster board, markers, and a little glue, and have a craft session with your child where you help them make thank-you letters for people they appreciate.

 This can be just about anyone.
 You could make a thank-you card for gramma or one for the postman for faithfully bringing the mail daily.